sim1andre/barebone-wp-theme/README.md

 #Barebone-wp-theme

-This is a barebone wp theme with Gulp.
+This is a barebone wp theme with advanced Gulp features.

+**Some of the features:**

+* Use Jade templates

 <br/>
 <br/>